 The site’s background is cosmic latte, the average color of the universe.

-A few scraps of support code run as Google Cloud Functions, all of them written in Ruby, using Google’s Functions Framework.
-These scraps previously lived in AWS Lambda, but the whole experience with Google was, and is, just a lot better.
+A few scraps of support code run as Google Cloud Functions, all of them written in Ruby and Google’s Functions Framework, which is a real pleasure to use.

 I send emails using Mailchimp.
 Its interface is in no way designed for a user like me, so I operate it mainly through its API, choreographing messages with a simple Ruby script that I run on my laptop.

 This site doesn’t collect any information about you or your reading.
-I do track the open and clickthrough rates of the emails I send through Mailchimp; that’s both to monitor for technical problems and remove subscribers who haven’t opened my messages in many years.
+I do track the open rates of the emails I send through Mailchimp; that’s both to monitor for technical problems and remove subscribers who haven’t opened my messages in many years.
 I’m ambivalent about even this level of instrumentation, but/and, for me, it’s balanced against the publisher’s imperative not to spam the world with material, physical or digital, that is unwanted and unread.

 I’m noting a few sitewide preferences here, mostly for myself: